 To be honest, being a mature student works for me as my 'time away' from education allowed me to find a subject area I am very passionate about, and good at (if I do say so myself).
 It allowed me to gain confidence, skills and to 'mature' (see what I did there).
 However, some of my younger friends (remember, I am ancient) are incredible women who are completely smashing their studies and working, and achieving all kinds of great things.

 Every individual person has their 'right' time for university (if that's what they want to do).
 These are just my experiences and my thoughts.

 For more digital scribbles, check out my blog.

 - Read Next

-- Denzel: International student profile Look after your mental health Working AND Studying, Can it be Done? - A Student Blog Food hacks to save you money Sex is like Tea Find out about Student Wellbeing Health and wellbeing drop-ins Maximise your talent Wellbeing appointments on your doorstep The Halls Handbook - your go-to guide Your guide to sorting out your visa!
+- Denzel: International student profile Look after your mental health Food hacks to save you money Find out about Student Wellbeing Health and wellbeing drop-ins Maximise your talent Sex is like Tea Wellbeing appointments on your doorstep The Halls Handbook - your go-to guide Your guide to sorting out your visa!

 - Live at Darley Bank next year 24 hour mobile number in halls Meet your Manager: Agard Court The Halls Handbook - your go-to guide Meet your Manager: Sir Peter Hilton Court